ALI-AL-MARJANI/RAG-Project/README.md

 5. **Generation (RAG)**
    - Format a prompt combining the user query and retrieved context.
    - Call a local LLM (Mistral / Llama).
-   - Apply simple rules to avoid hallucinations (“say I don’t know” if context is insufficient).
+   - Apply simple rules to avoid hallucinations.

 7. **Evaluation**
    - Offline evaluation of retrieval and answer quality in `src/evaluation/` and `notebooks/`